yacinelakel/TediCross/README.md

-Fork to send messages to telegram when a voice chat states change.
+Personal fork.
+Implementing support for voice chat state changes to be sent to telegram.

 ================================

 TediCross